PSYC 775 Teaching of Psychology

 The student will submit a 1–2 page (double-spaced) paper describing his or her personal philosophy of teaching.
 The paper must include discussion of topics such as personal beliefs about instructor responsibilities, approaches to learning, and goals of teaching.
 The assignment must be completed in current APA format.
 (CLO: C)

 For the initial draft of the syllabus, the student will use an undergraduate textbook that he/she already has in his/her possession or he/she will choose a textbook from a list of approved open-access books listed on the Syllabus: Draft Assignment page under Syllabus: Draft Resources.
 The selected undergraduate textbook will be used to create a mock syllabus for a hypothetical psychology course.
-The submitted syllabus must include sections pertaining to: course information, class information, instructor information, required materials, course description, course objectives and learning goals, course schedule, grading scale, classroom policies, accommodations policy.
+The submitted syllabus must include sections pertaining to: course information, class information, instructor information, required materials, course description, course objectives and learning goals, course schedule, grading scale, and classroom policies.
 The Syllabus: Draft Assignment will not include details of specific assignments, as this will be submitted later in the term.
 (CLO: A, B)

 The student will submit the topic for his or her upcoming Lecture: Final Assignment.
 The topic must be one contained in the psychology textbook chosen for the student’s previous syllabus assignment and the textbook reference must be included in current APA format.
 The student will also submit a corresponding outline noting key points of information that will be covered in the upcoming lecture assignment, a description of one active learning exercise or an in-class demonstration description (including detailed steps and how the demonstration/activity connects to the lecture), and a reference page in current APA format.
 (CLO: A, B)

 The student will view one recorded lecture from a list of approved videos and write a 2–3-page (not including title page or reference page) double-spaced paper in current APA format.
-The paper must include a descriptive summary and a critique listing 2 strengths and 2 weaknesses.
+The paper must include a summary of observations and a critique listing 2 strengths and 2 weaknesses.
 The critique must include at least 2 references: the course textbook and an outside scholarly source.
 (CLO: A)

 The student will submit an 8–10 minute lecture as a narrated PowerPoint.
 The lecture must correspond to the Lecture Topic and Outline Assignment submitted earlier in the course, although slight edits to the initial outline are permitted.
 The lecture must also include a title slide, at least one slide that describes an active learning exercise or demonstration that would be given to the hypothetical class listening to the lecture, and an APA formatted references slide containing the textbook selected for the hypothetical course and any other sources used.
 Citations must be in current APA format.
 (CLO: A, B)